About

 Here you’ll find some free-from recipes, things to do around Metro Vancouver in Canada and the Midlands in the UK and my rants and musings on parenthood.

 I decided to start this blog so that I remember the funny, difficult, wonderful, exasperating experience of having small children; so that I can remember the recipes I try that actually work; and so that I can share days out that we enjoy.
-And also so that being a stay at home mum of a baby and very strong-willed little girl thousands of kilometres away from my family doesn’t drive me completely insane.
+And also so that being a stay at home mum of a baby and very strong-willed little girl thousands of kilometres away from my family didn’t drive me completely insane.

 All of the recipes on here are ones that my family enjoys.
 My husband and I don’t eat eggs, gluten or dairy so if you’re looking for free-from recipes, you’ve come to the right place!
-With two small children around and a limited amount of time and money to spend on ingredients, my husband or I usually take the photos just before we eat, so please do excuse the dubious quality!
+With small children around and a limited amount of time and money to spend on ingredients, my husband or I usually take the photos just before we eat, so please do excuse the dubious quality!

 Five fun facts about me (and a bonus one):